Lloyd507/GROUP-6-PROJECT/README.md

 # GROUP-6-PROJECT
-A project to automate stuff
+A script to create a docker containers and secure it with ufw